• Skip to primary navigation

 Where to Find the Best Honey

 Your local farmers' market is likely to have the best options to maintain the most benefits for local seasonal allergy control.
-This is because the honey is collected from local bees that pollinate the very flowering plants that cause allergic reactions in some.
+This theory states that the honey is collected from local bees that pollinate the very flowering plants causing allergic reactions in some.
+But more studies are needed to determine efficacy.

-Consuming honey from these flowering plants helps to build immunity to it as the honey-making process brings out protective qualities.
-Isn't honey amazing?
+Consuming honey from these flowering plants may help to build immunity to it as the honey-making process brings out protective qualities.
+I have had many clients and colleagues report that this has worked for them.
+It may work for some, but not necessarily all.
+At any rate, Isn't honey amazing?

 The next best option is independent companies with a reputation for taking great care of their bees and honey.
 Keeping it raw and unfiltered means maintaining the integrity of the perfectly crafted honey from honey bees.
 Raw means unpasteurized and never heated above 114 degrees Fahrenheit.
 Check out this post on the differences between raw and organic honey.